saulrichardson/solstice/data/cache/Zimmerman_et_al.__2023_/extracted/document.md

 ### This work
-initiated gr
+initiated gra

-eceived investigator-initiated grant funding from Sanoﬁfor this roject.
+eceived investigator initiated grant funding from Sanoﬁfor this project.
 Drs.
 Nowalk and Balasubramani, have grant funding from Merck & Co., Inc. for an unrelated project.
-Ms. Dauer and Mr. Clarke ave no conﬂicts to report.
+Ms. Dauer and Mr. Clarke have no conﬂicts to report.
 Acknowledgements